 Some people say that they don’t know enough about cars to even know where to begin.
-But you don’t have to be an experienced vehicle technician to perform basic maintenance on your car.
-Here are the top essential car care tips from your friendly Vancouver auto body shop.
+But you don’t have to be an experienced vehicle technician to perform basic car maintenance.
+Here are the top essential car maintenance tips from your friendly Vancouver auto body shop.

 In a place like Vancouver where the temperature swings drastically between seasons, it’s a good idea to do regular tire checks.
 First, use a gauge to check the air pressure in your tires to make sure they are full — low tires can increase your fuel cost and create dangerous driving conditions if the roads are wet.